leesangjun1903/NLP-and-Audio/LLM/readme.md

 - InCoder: A Generative Model for Code Infilling and Synthesis
 - CodeT: Code Generation with Generated Tests
 - StarCoder: May the Source Be With You!
+- Language Models of Code are Few-Shot Commonsense Learners